AxonIQ/bike-rental-workshop/README.md

 ## When you're done

 Congratulations!
 You've implemented the core concepts.
-But there is a whole lot more to explore.
+But there is a lot more to explore.
 In these labs, we've only covered the basics of the functional components of Axon Framework.
 There are a lot of non-functional configuration items hidden in this application.

 You can take a look at the [Bike Rental Demo application](https://github.com/abuijze/bike-rental-extended) on GitHub fur the full implementation, including deadlines and subscription queries.